Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 The third method (more similar to the first) is the use of canister aquarium filters with specific ports in which to place your heater.

-This all said, all these methods have one thing in common from considerable use/experience on my part, and that these inline heater often are NOT that accurate and more importantly fail at a much higher rate that more conventional aquarium heating methods.
+This all said, all these methods have one thing in common from considerable use/experience on my part (as well as others who have been in the industry/hobby for some time), and that is these inline heaters often are NOT that accurate and more importantly cause heaters to fail at a much higher rate that more conventional aquarium heating methods.

 This is why I stopped selling and making my own heater module as the failure rates and poor heating results were no better with my "invention" than others no matter how much I "tweaked it".